 With more than 24% of websites on the Internet running WordPress, WordPress security is becoming an increasingly important factor in an organization’s security posture.
-Unfortunately, thousands of WordPress plugins contain high-severity vulnerabilities.
-Unless vulnerable plugins are updated or disabled, they could allow attackers to easily compromise the integrity and availability of the site, gain access to the WordPress administrative interface.
+Unfortunately, thousands of WordPress plugins contain high-severity vulnerabilities which could allow attackers to gain access to the WordPress administrative interface.

 Scan for Vulnerable WordPress Plugins

-wp-config.php backup files, malware disguised as plugins and old versions of plugins.
+- Detects malware disguised as plugins and old versions of plugins.

-WordPress Configuration File Disclosure
+WP Configuration File Disclosure and Username Enumeration

 Not just WordPress